-Twelve Years and Counting
+17-1/2 Years and Counting (January 2019)

 I am a stage 4 Inflammatory Breast Cancer survivor, diagnosed in May 2001.
 In February 2001 when I was 51, I noticed itching on my left nipple that stopped after a few days, and some discomfort in March and April during my monthly cycle.
-I specifically remember that on April 13th, there were no visible symptoms, but 2 weeks later, my breast was swollen, pink and warm with fever, a portion of the tissue across the top was hard and I had shooting pain every so often.
-When my symptoms were at their worst, I was out of town on business.
+I specifically remember that on April 13th, there were no visible symptoms, but two weeks later, my breast was swollen, pink and warm with fever, a portion of the tissue across the top was hard, and I had shooting pain every so often.
+When my symptoms were at their worst the week of April 22nd, I was out of town on business.
 They seemed to appear overnight!
 I saw the doctor on May 4th and he said that the breast tissue was “1,000 times worse than in December” and he gave me Zithromax to take for 5 days.
 He hoped that I had an infection, but there was a mass about 8.8 cm that was very strange and hard.
 I returned on Tuesday, May 8th, and the doctor was very disappointed that the antibiotics had not helped.
 He explained that I should get an ultrasound that day.
 I had a very painful mammogram and then an ultrasound.

-One week after my first chemo on May 24th, my husband and I met with a breast cancer oncologist at Duke University Medical Center.Â He was not very encouraging and explained that this was a serious breast cancer.
+One week after my first chemo on May 24th, my husband and I met with a breast cancer oncologist at Duke University Medical Center.
+He was very realistic and not encouraging and explained that this was a serious breast cancer.
 We got the impression from him that I was not going to be around to worry about whether I had one or two breasts, and he did not recommend a bilateral mastectomy.
 I told my husband and myself then that I was going to prove them wrong.
 (I saw that same oncologist last year at Duke during an IBC forum, and told him exactly what I had said when I left his office.
 He was surprised at my tenacity!)
 My last chemo was the Wednesday before my 52nd birthday on July 18th.
 After my first chemo, I was put into “chemopause” instead of “menopause.”

 I had surgery on August 8, 2001.
-During the follow-up scans after surgery (CT, MRI, and Bone), a quarter-size spot showed up in my liver, plus my liver enzymes were “sky high.”
+During the follow-up scans after surgery (CT, MRI, and bone), a quarter-sized lesion showed up in my liver, plus my liver enzymes were “sky high.”
 That weekend was the second hardest of all of them.
 We had our “pity party” that Saturday, and my husband and I said lots of prayers.
 By Monday, we were ready to really fight with all our strength.
 After my primary oncologist consulted with my Duke and UNC oncologists, they agreed that I needed a biopsy to identify the lesion.
-I had 2 healing prayers within a 10-day period, and when I had a liver MRI in preparation for a biopsy, the spot was no longer there.Â The doctor said that the spot was possibly the duodenum and the radiologist read the scan incorrectly.
+I had 2 healing prayers within a 10-day period, and when I had a liver MRI in preparation for a biopsy, the spot was no longer there!
+The doctor said that the spot was possibly the duodenum and the radiologist read the scan incorrectly.
 Later, I hugged my oncologist and he seemed surprised and said, “What was that for?”
-I told him that he had a tough job – he said that I did, since I was the patient.
+I told him that he had a tough job, giving patients bad news.
+He said that I had the tough job, since I was the patient.
 And I told him, “Not for long – I am going to be healed.”

-After having a port placed on my right chest wall, I began weekly Taxol on August 28, 2001 and finished on March 21, 2002.
-In the middle of weekly chemo, I started radiation on December 10th and had 33 sessions, completing them on January 28, 2002.
+After having a port placed on my right chest wall, I began weekly Taxol (135 mg) on August 28, 2001 and finished on March 21, 2002.
+In the middle of weekly chemo, I started radiation, with reduced Taxol, on December 10th and had 33 sessions, completing them on January 28, 2002.
 I said prayers during all 33 treatments.

 I get scans once a year, and so far, I am stable with no progression.
 My tumor markers continue to be in the normal range.
 In 2006, my radiation oncologist gave me a certificate, stating that he believes I am “cured,” which is something I never thought I would hear.

 Prior to diagnosis, my husband and I had sold our home and were moving to Florida.
-Our plans were to be there by the first of July, and when the surgeon told me I had breast cancer, I said, “I can’t have breast cancer – we are moving in 2 weeks!”
+Our plans were to be there by the first of July.
+When the surgeon told me I had breast cancer, I said, “I can’t have breast cancer – we are moving in 2 weeks!”
 Well, that didn’t happen, and we knew we would find out why we could not retire as planned – “everything happens for a reason” we kept saying.
 Three months after I completed chemo, my mother passed away in June 2002.

 During follow-up visits with my GYN and surgeon in 2005, I asked them if they expected me to be doing so well 4 years later, and they both said they did not really think I would be around, because it is such a serious cancer.
 I told them I was glad they did not tell me that earlier.

-CLB, age 63, NC.
+CLB, age 69-1/2, NC.